r12f/sonic-book/README.md

 ### Prerequisites

 1. Install `just` by following the [installation guide](https://github.com/casey/just#installation).
 We use `just` instead of `make`, because it is easier to manage and use.
+2. Install powershell by following the [installation guide](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3).
+This is because we use powershell as our make file script engine, so we can run our book on any platform.
-2. Run `just init` for installing mdbook and related pluins.
+3. Run `just init` for installing mdbook and related pluins.
 This is one time initialization.

 ### Build